Skip to content

 The texture of the paper will also affect the way you feel the image.

-One of the specificities of professional ink-jet technology printer is also to print very large prints, which is not possible with all the technologies.
+One of the specificities of professional ink-jet technology printers is also to print very large prints, which is not possible with all the technologies.

 Fine art prints